Series Overview — How do I build an online store?

 Updating the cart

-When a customer is finalizing their purchase in the checkout allow them to easily modify existing items selected in the cart.
+When a customer is finalising their purchase in the checkout allow them to easily modify existing items selected in the cart.
 At no point the should the customer have to leave the checkout to change some aspect of their order.

 Product thumbnails are a common site within an online store but consider putting them into the checkout screen as well so that customers can confirm exactly what they are purchasing before they complete the order.